delvelabs/hammertime/docs/reference.md

 * result:
     * attempt: The amount of time this request was sent.
     * read_length: The length (in bytes) of the response body that will be read (default is -1, i.e. unlimited).
+    * redirects: A list of tuples containing request/response pairs generated when a redirect is followed.
+Empty list if no redirect.
 * response:
     * code: The HTTP status code of the response
     * headers = The HTTP headers of the response.